goose20090/goose20090/README.md

 Software Engineering finally gave me the set of tools I needed to start exploring that impulse as my career.
 I now work at Dentally as a Junior Support Engineer, where I'm inspired every day to contribute to the best possible experience for our users and help them deliver the best possible care to our millions of patients around the world.

 I love Ruby for its syntax and Rails for its conventions.
 JavaScript is an old (maybe slightly sketchy) friend.
-Typescript is a new one that I've been enjoying my time.
+Typescript is a new one that I've been enjoying my time with.